 This winter dog sweater from Ruffwear is a soft-shell design, featuring a breathable waterproof and windproof upper panel, and a fleece-lined lower panel to help retain core heat while shedding dirt and moisture.

-The Cloud Chaser zips closed for a snug fit, and includes reflective trim and a loop on the back (between your dog’s shoulders) for attaching a light such as Ruffwear’s ‘The Beacon’.
+The Cloud Chaser zips closed for a snug fit, making it a good option for short haired dogs.
+It includes reflective trim and a loop on the back (between your dog’s shoulders) for attaching a light such as Ruffwear’s ‘The Beacon’.

 out of stock